gekkota-os/SDK/API/nfc/README.md

 void nsISystemAdapterNfcObserver::onMessageRead (in nsISystemAdapterNfcTarget aTarget, in nsIArray aRecords)
 ------------------------------------------------------------------------------------------------------------

-Callback called when a Peer send a message to the device.
+Callback called when a Peer send a message to the device

 <table>
 <caption>Parameters</caption>
 <colgroup>